 The Apprentice Master project supports and motivates newly graduated artists at the start of their professional career.
-The selected talents no longer have the guidance of the art academy to fall back on.
-During this project, they will be supported by renowned artists in exploring their professional possibilities.
+The selected talents, the apprentices, no longer have the guidance of the art academy to fall back on.
+During this project, they will be supported by renowned artists, the masters, in exploring their professional possibilities.

 The apprentices get the possibility to experiment, to learn and to try new things.
 New media can be explored, like creating installations, video and digital art.
 This can be created solo or in collaboration with other apprentices.
 With this project, Kunstpodium T offers them a place for research and experiment, where new paths can be explored, where new connections can be made and where new ideas can be materialised.